Geobiology: Co-evolution of Life and Earth

 The presence of oxygen on Earth from its first production by cyanobacteria to the GOE and through today has drastically impacted the course of evolution of life and planet.
 It may have triggered the formation of oxidized minerals and the disappearance of oxidizable minerals like pyrite from ancient stream beds.
 The presence of banded-iron formations (BIFs) have been interpreted as a clue for the rise of oxygen since small amounts of oxygen could have reacted with reduced ferrous iron (Fe(II)) in the oceans, resulting in the deposition of sediments containing Fe(III) oxide in places like Western Australia.
 However, any oxidizing environment, including that provided by microbes such as the iron-oxidizing photoautotroph Rhodopseudomonas palustris, can trigger iron oxide formation and thus BIF deposition.
 Other mechanisms include oxidation by UV light.
 Indeed, BIFs occur across large swaths of Earth's history and may not correlate with only one event.

+Pyrite has been hypothesized as the first source of energy that paved the way of life formation.
+In Early earth, and even now, phosphate was generally considered a limiting nutrient for life.
+Pyrite, being positively charged, can concentrate anionic phosphate and phosphorylated organic molecules.
+The free energy yield from anaerobic biomineralization of pyrites by chemoautotrophs is enough for supporting life.

+Some scientists have also proposed that clay minerals facilitated the origin of life.
+Clay and clay minerals, such as kaolinite and montmorillonite, have been widely distributed in geologic time and space.
+Clay mineral surfaces concentrated simple organic molecules and protected and preserved them.
+This process could also occur on other planets, comets, meteorites and asteroids.

+The beginning of oxygenic photosynthesis has inevitably resulted in a wide range of reductants and oxidants, which expanded the metabolic diversity in microorganisms, particularly sulfur cycle.
+Anoxic conditions in the early ocean made sulfate limited due to pyrite formation and precipitation.
+After GOE, oxidative weathering of sulfide minerals such as pyrite increased rapidly.
+This resulted in increased sulfate transport in the ocean, which facilitated the evolution of other sulfur metabolisms like thiosulfate oxidation and reduction via sox pathway.

+Other trace element availability like Ni, Co, Cu, Fe, Cr etc have also impacted early life formation on Earth.

 Other changes correlated with the rise of oxygen include the appearance of rust-red ancient paleosols, different isotope fractionation of elements such as sulfur, and global glaciations and Snowball Earth events, perhaps caused by the oxidation of methane by oxygen, not to mention an overhaul of the types of organisms and metabolisms on Earth.
 Whereas organisms prior to the rise of oxygen were likely poisoned by oxygen gas as many anaerobes are today, those that evolved ways to harness the electron-accepting and energy-giving power of oxygen were poised to thrive and colonize the aerobic environment.

 Modern, living stromatolites in Shark Bay, Australia.
 Shark Bay is one of the few places in the world where stromatolites can be seen today, though they were likely common in ancient shallow seas before the rise of metazoan predators.